 Showing the life insurance company you care about improving your health and preventing future complications can assure them you’re less risky than someone who doesn’t follow a healthy lifestyle.

-7. Have you had any lab tests in the past year?
+Have you had any lab tests in the past year?

-Best Possible Outcomes
+Your Best Possible Outcomes With CVD

 Not everyone with cardiovascular disease qualifies for traditional life insurance.

 Underwriters will want to assess your general health and lifestyle when determining your rating.

 If you have had a heart attack which was caught early and didn’t cause severe damage, you’ll usually be assigned a Mild Substandard rating.
 People with this rating pay 50% more than those in average health, who get a Standard rating.

 If you have severe heart disease, you may have to wait up to five years after the initial occurrence of symptoms to apply for life insurance.

-f the initial cardiovascular event was minor, you may not have to wait at all.
+If the initial cardiovascular event was minor, you may not have to wait at all.

-That doesn’t mean you can’t qualify for life insurance at all, however.
+Poor cardiovascular health doesn’t mean you can’t qualify for life insurance at all, however.

 A guaranteed issue policy doesn’t require you to take a medical exam or answer comprehensive questions about your medical history.

-You’ll be paid out a lower death benefit if you die in the first year after signing the policy, but benefits increase each year up to the third year.
+You’ll be paid out a lower death benefit if you die in the first year after signing the policy, but benefits increase each year, up to the third year.

 Life insurance is important for people with cardiovascular disease, just like anyone else.